 I talked to my coach and asked his opinion on a workout schedule.
 He was super enthusiastic and laid out a plan…three days a week doing fifty minutes of weights/cardio, and two days a week doing fifty minutes of just cardio.

-Ouch!
-That sounded involved.
-Was I ready?
+Whoa?
+Wait a minute?
 In my mind I had a slightly different scenario, three days a week of weights/cardio, with MAYBE an occasional thirty minute cardio session thrown in if I had the time.
 Plans are on hold for now as I ponder the commitment I could be making.

 Do I?
 Don’t I?
 I don’t want to burn myself out, but I do like the idea of getting healthy.
 I go back and forth in my in my mind…welcome to my OTF life!
 It’s a roller coaster ride, but I’m loving every minute.